top of page

 Fermentation

 Wooden oak vats are used to ferment the milled material.
 No additives or chemicals are used.
-Natural chemistry to transform the sugars into alcohol.
+Yeasts and chemical reactions transform the sugars into alcohol.
+Aromatic volatile and non volatile compounds will start to form.

 Verifying the must